 - Ausfahrt = exit; posted on road signs to indicate a rest stop or on/off-ramps.

-- Stau = traffic jam; you’ll hear radio announcements informing drivers where congestion or even stopped traffic affects nearby roads.
+- Stau = traffic jam; you’ll hear radio announcements informing drivers where there is congestion or even stopped traffic.

 - Unfall = accident; another term you may hear on the radio or see on electronic live-update signs.